 The source which causes muscle pain can be very difficult to diagnose.
-Some research suggests that low vitamin d levels from less exposure to the sun could be a major cause of persistent muscle pain.
-This was confirmed by injecting a single dose of vitamin d intravenously into patients, which immediately resulted in relived bone and muscle pain [R, R].
+Some research suggests that low vitamin D levels from less exposure to the sun could be a major cause of persistent muscle pain.
+This was confirmed by injecting a single dose of vitamin D intravenously into patients, which immediately resulted in relieved bone and muscle pain [R, R].

 A Swiss study, conducted at the University of Bern, found that 71% of study participants exhibiting chronic pain and hyperalgesia were Vitamin D deficient.

 Another interesting study examined 120 children who were exhibiting recurrent growing pains, lasting more than 6 months.
-Following vitamin D supplementation, the mean VAS score (commonly known as pain score) was reduced from 6.8 to 2.9, resulting in a mean reduction of 3.8 at the 3 months follow up.
+Following vitamin D supplementation, the mean VAS score (commonly known as pain score) was reduced from 6.8 to 2.9, resulting in a mean reduction of 3.8 at the 3-month follow-up.
 A reduction of 57% [R].